LuisPedroMoura/Pacman/README.md

 # The_Cheddar_Project
-Artificial Intelligence to survive as score the most points as Pac-Man.
+Artificial Intelligence for Pac-Man to survive and score the most points possible.

 Version 1:
 Started as a 3-person group project for Introduction to Artificial Intelligence